RedPitaya/Documentation/appsFeatures/examples/dig-exm4.rst

 Description
 ***********

-This example shows how to make a bar graph by controlling Red Pitaya on board LEDs.
+This example shows how to make a bar graph by controlling the Red Pitaya on-board LEDs.
-The number of LEDs that will be turned ON, corresponds to the value of variable p that can be set by MATLAB® slider bar.
+The number of LEDs that will be turned ON, corresponds to the value of variable p that can be set by the MATLAB® slider bar.

 Required hardware
 *****************